Eigenvalue bounds of the Kirchhoff Laplacian: Remarks

-\paragraph{} We stumbled on the theorem when looking for bounds on the {\bf tail distribution} $\mu([x,\infty))$ of the {\bf limiting density of states} $\mu$ of the Barycentric limit $\lim_{n \to \infty} G_n$ of a finite simple graph $G=G_0$, where $G_n$ is the Barycentric refinement of $G_{n-1}$ in which the complete sub-graphs of $G_{n-1}$ are the vertices and two such vertices are connected if one is contained in the other \cite{KnillBarycentric,KnillBarycentric2}.
-We wanted a {\bf potential} $U(z) = \int_0^{\infty} \log(z-w) \; d\mu(w)$ because $U(-1)$ measures the exponential growth of rooted spanning forests while $U(0)$ captures the exponential growth of the rooted spanning trees.
+\paragraph{} We stumbled upon the theorem, when looking for bounds on the {\bf tail distribution} $\mu([x,\infty))$ of the {\bf limiting density of states} $\mu$ of the Barycentric limit $\lim_{n \to \infty} G_n$ of a finite simple graph $G=G_0$, where $G_n$ is the Barycentric refinement of $G_{n-1}$ in which the complete sub-graphs of $G_{n-1}$ are the vertices and two such vertices in $G_n$ are connected if one is contained in the other \cite{KnillBarycentric,KnillBarycentric2}.
+The {\bf potential} $U(z) = \int_0^{\infty} \log(z-w) \; d\mu(w)$ is interesting because the special value $U(-1)$ measures the exponential growth of {\bf rooted spanning forests}, and the special potential value $U(0)$ captures the exponential growth of the {\bf rooted spanning trees}.
+See \cite{TreeForest}.